Cephable/Cephable-VirtualController-Sample/src/c++/e2e/README.md

 }
 ```

-2. Make a POST request to the `url` property from the response but this time, change the `Authorization` HTTP header to the new access token value from the first response.
-Be sure to also send the `X-Device-Token` header as well but wit the original device token value.
+2. Make a POST request to the `url` (with an appended /client/negotiate route) property from the response but this time, change the `Authorization` HTTP header to the new access token value from the first response.
+Be sure to also send the `X-Device-Token` header as well but with the original device token value.
 You'll receive a JSON response body with a connection ID and token as well as information about the transport types it can use such as websockets.
 Ex:
 ```json
 {